OctopusDeploy/Octodiff/README.md

 Patching is the fastest part of the algorithm.

-## Safety

-There are two safety features built into Octodiff:

- 1. When signatures are created, we include the basis file SHA1 hash in the signature file
- 2. When the delta is created, we include a SHA1 hash of the new file, along with the previous signature file hash
- 3. When we create the new file, we verify that the basis file matches the hash that the signature was created from, and after patching we verify that the resulting file matches the newly created file

-This means that in the very low chance a checksum + SHA1 collision on chunks producing a corrupt file, the second level SHA1 whole-file hash serves as a sanity check.

 ## Output and exit codes

 If all goes well, Octodiff produces no output.
 You can use the `--progress` switch to write progress messages to stdout.

 Octodiff uses the following exit codes:

-0 - success
+ - `0` - success
-1 - environmental problems
+ - `1` - environmental problems
-2 - corrupt signature or delta file
+ - `2` - corrupt signature or delta file
-5 - internal error or unhandled situation
+ - `3` - internal error or unhandled situation
-4 - usage problem (you did something wrong, maybe passing the wrong file)
+ - `4` - usage problem (you did something wrong, maybe passing the wrong file)